 Type 3 Graduate Diploma

 A Type 3 Graduate Diploma is also offered for those individuals with public health-related experience that wish to increase their knowledge or acquire focused learning.
+To complete this diploma, students are required to complete four courses over two semesters including the Applied Public Health Research course.

 Students are required to complete the Practicum course during their third semester.
 During this 12 to 16 week workplace placement, students are under the supervision of host agencies across Canada, and even internationally.
 The MPH program relies on these hosts to provide practical public health training and supplement the student’s in-class learning experience.
 The students must have a meaningful public health experience within a public health agency and complete a significant project that they then present during the Public Health Forum.
 Student preceptors are often experienced public health professionals that have much to offer in terms of guidance and expertise.
 The Program has been successful in acquiring practicum placements for all students, and many of these agencies have been repeat hosts.
 Agencies are required to submit an interim and final report assessing student performance.
 Over 90% of these reports indicate the students have exceeded the agency’s expectations.
 To date, approximately 60% of practicum placements are paid positions.
 Students who complete an unpaid practicum may be eligible for a bursary.
 Please note that the practicum is a course, therefore you will be required to pay tuition.